markdom/specification/1.0/markdom.md

 This event represents the begin of a [*Markdom list item*].

-Calling this method must be must be followed by a call to `onBlocksBegin`.
+Calling this method must be followed by a call to `onBlocksBegin`.
 A corresponding call to `onListItemEnd` must eventually occur.

 ###### `onListItemEnd` {#api-handler-handler-onlistitemend}